jerekapyaho/tresjolie/README.md

 * Activate the virtual environment with `source venv/bin/activate`.
 You should see the command prompt change to indicate an active virtual environment.
-* Install the required dependencies.
-For example, to install Requests, type `pip3 install requests`.
+* Install the required dependencies with `pip3 install requests tqdm`.

-Type `cd tresjolie; python3 tresjolie.py` to show usage information.
+Type `cd tresjolie; python3 tresjolie.py -h` to show usage information.

 When you're done, deactivate the virtual environment with `deactivate`.